Autodesk Fusion Manage Extension | Autodesk

 Administrative tools

-Grant rights to stakeholders inside or outside of your organisation with advanced administration tools.
+Grant rights to stakeholders inside or outside of your organization with advanced administration tools.

 Commenting and redlining